airacommunity/AIRA-User-Guide/N.3 MailChimp Integration.md

 <br>

 ### Mailchimp in AIRA
 In AIRA, Mailchimp is integrated as an app within the platform's ecosystem.
-This integration enables users to leverage Mailchimp's features directly within their AIRA workflows, streamlining their marketing processes and enhancing efficiency.
-The Mailchimp app in AIRA offers various functionalities tailored to email marketing needs, allowing users to create, manage, and analyse email campaigns seamlessly.
+This integration enables users to access Mailchimp's features directly within their AIRA workflows, streamlining their marketing processes and enhancing efficiency.
+The Mailchimp app in AIRA offers various functionalities used to email marketing needs, allowing users to create, manage, and analyse email campaigns seamlessly.

 ### Use of Mailchimp in AIRA:
 The integration of Mailchimp in AIRA offers several benefits and use cases:

-- Email Campaign Management: Users can create and manage email marketing campaigns directly within AIRA, utilising Mailchimp's intuitive campaign creation tools.
+- **Email Campaign Management:** Users can create and manage email marketing campaigns directly within AIRA, utilising Mailchimp's intuitive campaign creation tools.
-- Audience Segmentation: AIRA users can segment their subscriber lists and target specific audience segments based on various criteria, such as demographics, past behaviour, or engagement levels.
+- **Audience Segmentation:** AIRA users can segment their subscriber lists and target specific audience segments based on various criteria, such as demographics, past behaviour, or engagement levels.
-- Automation: Mailchimp's automation features can be leveraged within AIRA workflows to set up automated email sequences, drip campaigns, and triggered emails based on user actions or events.
+- **Automation:** Mailchimp's automation features can be used within AIRA workflows to set up automated email sequences, drip campaigns, and triggered emails based on user actions or events.
-- Analytics and Reporting: AIRA users can access Mailchimp's robust analytics and reporting capabilities to track the performance of their email campaigns, including open rates, click-through rates, and conversion metrics.
-- Subscriber Management: The integration allows for seamless management of subscriber lists, including adding, updating, and segmenting subscribers directly from AIRA.

 ## Integrating AIRA with Mailchimp:
 - Below are the steps to integrate AIRA with Mailchimp: